What is the multiple response question in DigiExam?

 The multiple response question allows numerous answer alternatives.
 This should be used when a question has one or more answers that are correct.

-There are two grading options for multiple response questions: "All or nothing" and "Right minus wrong".
+There are three grading options for multiple response questions:

 All or Nothing